Raptor831/RFStockalike/README.md

 Installation
 ------------

-Install the configs to the <KSP root>/GameData/RealFuels/ folder, and install the ModuleRCSFX folder to <KSP root>/GameData/.
+Install the RealFuels-Stockalike folder to the <KSP root>/GameData/ folder, and install the RealPlume-RFStockalike folder to <KSP root>/GameData/RealPlume.

-If you wish to not have the RCS changed (and still use MonoPropellant), do not install the ModuleRCSFX folder and remove the StockAlike_RCS_RF.cfg and Mono_to_Hydrazine.cfg.

 License
 -------

 Stockalike configs are released under CC BY-SA 4.0.
 Details in License.txt.

-ModuleRCSFX is courtesy NathanKell.
-License information for that can be found in its readme file.